nubbsterr/ELK-SIEM-Setup/README.md

 4. Output the final compressed zip with the name `certs.zip`.
 ![Creating our certificates for each instance.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/creating-instances-certificates.png)

 The command output on its own does a great job giving a ton of documentation, which is awesome.
 We'll unzip the zip folder and then make a new directory `certs` solely to organize our goodies.
 Run `sudo unzip certs.zip` then `sudo mkdir certs`.
-We'll move all of our cert files into this directory with the following commands:
+We'll be organizing:

 1. `sudo mv elasticsearch/* certs/`
 2. `sudo mv kibana/* certs/`
 3. `sudo mv fleet/* certs/`